Table of Contents

 The Buddhist wisdom in the 3rd Noble Truth then tells us that you can eliminate the causes of suffering in life (craving) by accepting reality for what it is.
 The 4th Noble Truth is referred to as the “8-fold Path”, and is a list of aspects of life in which you should become wise in.
 This includes understanding, intention, speech, action, livelihood, effort, mindfulness, and meditation.

-Buddhism provides many koans and stories to help convey lessons regarding these aspects in life, but this is the part of Buddhism that I always found difficult.
+Buddhism provides many koans and stories to help convey lessons regarding these aspects in life, but this is the part of Buddhism that I has never personally resonated with me.
 However, my own tradition within the Restoration has a rich, full, and ever-evolving scriptural canon which speaks profoundly on all of these topics.

 While they are all invaluable, within my statement of pacifism I believe the most important to examine scripturally is “wise action”.
 The scripture story that has always resonated with me on this topic is that of the Anti-Nephi-Lehis as found in Alma 14: 1-77.
 They were a war-loving people, who had a mighty change of heart after an encounter with the Divine, and became so committed to peace that they buried their weapons of war.
 In the face of an approaching army, instead of unburying their weapons, they remained so committed to peace that they welcomed the soldiers with open arms.
 Thousands were martyred in this massacre.
 However, the example that these martyrs set was so profound that it likewise compelled those soldiers to bury their weapons of war.
 This is the example of peace that I feel called to embody in my life.